Renater/SimpleScaleVM/README.md

 ## Tests

-In order to be able to test the autoscaling module, a simple HTTP webserver that listens on all GET requests and returns replica API responses can be launched with the following command:
+In order to be able to test the scaling module, a simple HTTP webserver that listens on all GET requests and returns replica API responses can be launched with the following command:

 ```bash
 make mock